 The following sections explain how the machine controls these three modes.
-Note that power saver mode does not operate if an optional printer interface or RS232C interface is installed.
+Note that power saver mode will not operate if an optional paper feed unit. printer interface, or RS232C interface is installed.

 1. Going into a Power Saver Mode

 The flow chart on the next page explains how the machine goes into a power saver mode, depending on parameter settings and other machine conditions.